Generic selectors

 Photo by Icon Sport

 In contrast, the Lazio Ultras can be found in the Curva Nord.
-Their colours of light blue and white are seen in that section which has a slightly larger capacity of 8,520.
+Their light blue and white colours are seen in that section, which has a slightly larger capacity of 8,520.

-When playing each other, both sets of fans fill these ends and the games, known as the Derby delle Capitale, can be fiery and intense affairs, with little love lost between both sets of fans.
+When playing each other, both sets of fans fill these ends, and the games, known as the Derby Della Capitale, can be fiery and intense affairs, with little love lost between them.

 Why do so many Italian clubs share stadiums?